BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 >There is something potentially very cruel about the claim that [the language people speak is, for the ironist, a matter of chance].
 For the most effective way of causing people enduring pain is to humiliate them by making the things that seemed most important to them look futile, obsolete, and powerless. -- {% cite rorty:1989 %}

 I think this is one of the most remarkable statements, one that emphasizes the dark side of the *ironic attitude*.
-The ironist knows that every vocabulary---every language in which people give meaning to their lives---is contingent, and therefore replaceable, not final, but neither useless nor arbitrary.
+The ironist knows that every vocabulary (the way we talk)---every language in which people give meaning to their lives---is contingent, and therefore replaceable, not final, but neither useless nor arbitrary.
-An ironist---such as Nietzsche---can at any moment show that the concepts by which someone lives are merely historical accidents.
+An ironist---such as Nietzsche---can, at any moment, show that the concepts by which someone lives are merely historical accidents.
 But that is precisely what can be a form of cruelty.
 For if I convincingly demonstrate to someone that everything he believes in, lives for, and that constitutes his identity is only a "matter of chance," I have not simply offered him a better argument.
 I have pulled the ground out from under his feet.

+This "ground" is nothing less than the person's *horizon of sense* (Sinn), i.e. a horizon of an inescapable medium; we cannot step outside of it {% cite luhmann:1984 %}.
+A person's final vocabulary is the precise mechanism they use to select meaning out of a chaotic world and stabilize their mind.
+When the ironist ruthlessly exposes this vocabulary as a mere accident, they do not open a door to total freedom; instead, they threaten the person with *structural collapse*.

 Rorty urges caution when it comes to proposing other vocabularies.
-*Solidarity* itself can cause smaller and smaller circles.
-In the public sphere, in dealings with others, irony is potentially cruel---and yet it is new vocabularies that enable moral progress, while at the same time the replacement of vocabularies can be the worst form of cruelty.
+In the public sphere, in dealings with others, irony is potentially cruel if it redescribe someone's past and make them look foolish or obsolete---and yet it is new vocabularies that enable moral progress, while at the same time the replacement of vocabularies can be the worst form of cruelty.
+It is the ultimate tragic bind: we must change our vocabularies to progress, but in doing so, we risk inflicting a structural violence that strips others of their very capacity to make sense of the world.
+*Solidarity* itself can cause smaller and smaller circles if it defines its identity through the creation of sharp boundaries, turning solidarity into an internal code that treats everyone outside the group as mere background noise or structural threats.

 >All we can do is to compare new customs and institutions with old customs and institutions in the experimental and tentative way in which we compare new friends, new jobs, or new environments with old ones.
 The only test of truth is that it is the view that wins in a free and open encounter.
 But the result of that test can only be accepted until somebody comes up with some new proposal, a new scientific theory, a new artistic style, a new political institution.
 Then discussion will have to be undertaken all over again.
 There will never be a time when Socratic questioning becomes unnecessary. [...]
 Kant said, following Plato, that the source of moral obligation must be a distinct faculty---reason rather than emotion---because reason is part of human nature whereas emotions are just contingent features of particular individuals.
 Even someone like myself, who wants to discard the notion of intrinsic human dignity and unconditional moral obligation has to admit that these Kantian uses have been extremely useful.
 The **ethics of sensitivity** which I have associated with the figure of the literary critic, may seem to endanger all the gains made in recent times with the help of these Platonic and Kantian notions. [...
 However] we may find a way to do it without the ladder we climbed. [...]
 An ethics of sensitivity assumes that morality is not a matter of recognizing unconditional obligations built into every human being simply by virtue of being human, but rather of community obligations---obligations one feels as a member of a group. [...S]uch obligations determine one's identity as a member of a community.
 It is one thing to treat someone weaker less advantaged than oneself decently because one happens to feel kindly toward him---perhaps because of some unconscious accidental association with one of his features or trades.
 It's another thing to recognize this person as a fellow citizen, one of **us**, the sort of person to whom **we** are obliged to behave decently. [...]
 It is a matter of coming to see more and more different sorts of people as us.
 Seeing an individual who lives quite a different life form as our own as, nontheless, one of us. -- {% cite rorty:1990 %}